Hypothyroidism

 It is usually recommended for people who have severe knee pain or stiffness that does not go away with other treatments, such as medications, physical therapy, or injections.

-There are three common kinds of Knee Replacements:
+There are three common kinds of Knee Replacements (Arthroplasty):

 Total Knee Replacement: The entire joint of one knee is replaced with artificial parts